zheniat/CarND-Behavioral-Cloning-P3/readme.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64 (model.py lines 82-99).
+My model consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64 (model.py lines 174-195).

-* The first layer of the model performs normalization using a Keras lambda layer (code line 84).
+* The image is first cropped to focus on the road features (line 176).*
-* The image is then cropped to focus on the road features (line 86).
+* The next layer of the model performs normalization using a Keras lambda layer (code line 178).
-* The following three convolutional layers use strided convolutions (lines 88-90) and the last two layers are non-strided.
+* The following three convolutional layers use strided convolutions (lines 180-185) and the last two layers are non-strided.
 All layers use RELU to introduce nonlinearity.
-* Convolutional layers are followed by 4 fully connected layers (lines 95-98), terminating in a single value representing the turning angle.
+* Convolutional layers are followed by 5 fully connected layers (lines 187-195), terminating in a single value representing the turning angle.

 #### 2. Attempts to reduce overfitting in the model

-In order to generalize the model the training data set was mirrored (lines 60-66), which helped ensure the model did not memorize the left-hand biased track.
+In order to generalize the model the training data set was mirrored (lines 67-69), which helped ensure the model did not memorize the left-hand biased track.
 The car was driven in both direction of the track to generalize the training data.
+The images were randomly modified to adjust brightness (lines 71-79) and to add random shadows (81-101) (courtesy of [Vivek Yadav](https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9))

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 102).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 201).

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving (7 laps), recovering from the left and right sides of the road (3 laps forward, 1 in reverse), and driving in the opposite direction of the track to remove the left-hand bias (3 laps).
+I also drove the car on track 2 (3 forward laps, 2 backward)

 For details about how I created the training data, see the next section.